-Direct premium written increased to \$83 million as the result of hardening commercial markets and industry rate increases in the habitational line of business.
-While overall growth was 9%, there was significant growth in Alberta commercial lines where direct premium written increased 24%.
-At the end of the year, Saskatchewan represented 61% of the direct premium written, Alberta 26% and Manitoba 13%.
+Direct premium written increased to \$90 million as the result of the continued hardening commercial market as well as industry rate increases in the habitational line of business.
+While overall growth was 9%, there was significant growth in Alberta and Manitoba where direct premium written increased 15% and 19% respectively.